Soft-Contact/resto/specs/resto_json_api.md

 * ``price`` - price group total price in cents
 * ``articleGroupName`` - article group name this salearticle is belonging to

+<a name="deliverynote"></a>
+### DeliveryNote

+The delivery notes returned by the "getDeliveryNotes" method are objects of "DeliveryNote" which contains the rows of the delivery note as an array of [DeliveryNoteRows](#deliverynoterow).

+* ``deliveryNoteUUID`` - globally unique identifier of the DeliveryNote (a type 4 UUID as specifield by RFC 4122)
+* ``clientUUID`` - globally unique identifier of the Restolution client that this delivery note belongs to (a type 4 UUID as specified by RFC 4122)
+* ``orderUUID`` - globally unique identifier of the Restolution Order corresponding to this DeliveryNote
+* ``orderNumber`` - number of the Order in Restolution that corresponds to the DeliveryNote
+* ``deliveryDate`` - timestamp when this delivery note took place and affected the storage values
+* ``verifiedDate`` - timestamp when this delivery note was verified
+* ``businessUnitUUID`` - globally unique identifier of the Restolution business unit that this delivery note added to (a type 4 UUID as specified by RFC 4122)
+* ``toStorageName`` - name of the storage that this delivery note added to
+* ``userName`` - name of user who created this delivery note
+* ``status`` - the status of this delivery note, can be one of IN_PROGRESS, DONE, VERIFIED.
+* ``deliveryNoteRows`` - array of delivery note rows

+<a name="deliverynoterow"></a>
+### DeliveryNoteRow

+The delivery note rows contain on article level the quantities and purchase prices of the delivery note.

+* ``articleUUID`` -  globally unique identifier for this delivery note row's article (a type 4 UUID as specified by RFC 4122)
+* ``articleName`` - article name of this delivery note row's article
+* ``storageArticleID`` - storage article ID of this delivery note row's storage article
+* ``quantity`` - the SI unit quantity of the article of this delivery note row  in 1/1000 parts
+* ``quantityInBaseUnits`` - the baseunit quantity of the article of this delivery note row  in 1/1000 parts
+* ``baseUnit`` - the base unit of this delivery note row's article, e.g. a bottle, BTL.
+* ``baseUnitInSIUnits`` - base unit in SI units, e.g. how many grams in a kilogram.
+Note that this defaults to 1 for all units that can have different sizes, in 1/1000 parts.
+* ``purchasePriceWithTax`` - The purchase price of a base unit of this delivery note row's article including tax
+* ``purchaseTax`` - The purchase tax percentage applied to the purchase of this delivery note row's article.
+Given as a whole number, e.g 24% is given as 24.

 <a name="available-methods"></a>
 ## Available Methods